 We’ve built our Basecamp events to equip you to speak with clarity and wisdom on the important issues facing Christians today.

 Summit Basecamp is designed for parents, grandparents, church leaders, and Christian educators.
 If you work with youth in any way, then you need to attend these free events.
 Basecamp will help you understand what’s happening in our post-Christian culture.
 And Basecamp will prepare you to pass along truth to the next generation of Christians.

-Qualifies for 3 contact hours from ACSI, FACCS, AACS, ACTS, and ILCS
+Summit Basecamp qualifies for contact hours from ACSI, AACS, ACTS, CSFLA, and FAACS.